maniaplanet/script-xmlrpc/XmlRpcListing.md

 	[
 		"{
-			"count": 123, //< Each time this section is played, this number is incremented by one "map": {
+			"count": 123, //< Each time this section is played, this number is incremented by one "restarted": false, //< true if the map was restarted, false otherwise "time": 123450, //< Server time when the callback was sent "map": {
 				"uid": "4dNDBnxvcwDaXmQz4Qf5khJUSOd", //< Unique id of the map "name": "NameOfTheMap", //< Name of the map